A quick-cooking chicken curry that’s abundantly flavored, rich and creamy, sweet and spicy, cooked in 25 minutes or less. Truly, a curry in a hurry!

 This dish is not one of their recipes, but one I’ve put together, borrowing flavors and secrets from my friends.
 This chicken curry is speedy — designed for those nights when we’re all… in a hurry.

-2-3 cups cooked rotisserie chicken – shredded into bite size pieces
+2-3 cups cooked rotisserie chicken – cut into bite-size pieces

 1 tablespoon butter